-After eating our way through Hungary, we took a little break before the famous bath parties at Szechenyi bath.
-I had heard stories about these crazy parties that go down in a giant thermally heated pool by hot springs that naturally run right under it.
+After eating our way through Hungary, we took a little break before the famous parties at Szechenyi bath.
+For those who don’t know, most of Budapest is built on top of naturally heated springs.
+Many places have adopted these springs and turned them into relaxing spa pools during the day, and crazy pool parties by night.
 We were pumped to dive into the action.
-It felt a little like Miami since the pool was warm like the Atlantic Ocean and everyone was up all night.
-We met up with a few friends and began what turned into one of the best nights abroad.
-Safe to say, we killed the (bath) tub.
+Coming from Miami, I gotta say it felt a little like home.
+The pool was warm like the Atlantic Ocean and everyone was up all night.
+After hours experiencing the culture and fun, it’s safe to say, we killed the (bath) tub.

 The next day, we had our final Hungarian feast, and packed up to head home.
 As popular demand from me myself and I, we went back into the market one last time.
 I got my last traditional goulash and something sweet for the airport.
-It’s crazy that this is one of my last trips I’d be taking abroad.
+It’s crazy to think that this is one of the last trips I’d be taking abroad.
 I’m still not sure how these four months have already flown by, but this trip was definitely one for the books and a perfect way to end our school semester.